About this area

 A Taste of Home

-Just in case the Spanish supermarkets just aren’t enough, this one really is a saviour for Brits missing home.
-Undeniably, the food in Barcelona great, all the tapas bars and the restaurants of varying cuisines, but there are some things that just can’t be replaced, like Marmite, Twinings tea and chedder.
+Just in case the Spanish supermarkets just aren’t enough, A Taste of Home, on Carrer de Floridablanca is a saviour for Brits missing home.
+Undeniably, the food in Barcelona great, all the tapas bars and the restaurants of varying cuisines, but there are some things that just can’t be replaced, like Marmite, Twinings tea and cheddar.
 A Taste of Home will satisfy all your British cravings.